Student Paper Competition: How Technology Regulates

 Papers will be judged by the NGTC faculty with input from the NGTC academic advisory board and editors of the Nebraska Law Review.

-Winning papers that meet the Law Review’s publication requirements will be considered for publication in the Nebraska Law Review.
+Winning papers that meet the Law Review’s publication requirements may be considered for publication in the Nebraska Law Review.

 Questions should be directed to Elsbeth Magilton, Executive Director of the Nebraska Governance and Technology Center, at firstname.lastname@example.org.